HenrikBengtsson/ucsf-vpn/README.md

  --user=<user>    UCSF Active Directory ID (username) --pwd=<pwd>      UCSF Active Directory ID password

+ --server=<host>  VPN server (gateway) to connect to, specified as a
+                  hostname (default: gp-ucsf.ucsf.edu)

  --validate=<how> One or more of 'ipinfo', 'iproute', 'pid', 'ucsfit',
                   e.g. 'pid,iproute,ucsfit' (default)
  --theme=<theme>  Either 'cli' (default) or 'none' --browser[=<browser>]
-                  Sign in to the VPN in an external web browser, instead of in the built-in pop-up window, e.g. 'firefox', 'chrome', or 'default'.
+                  Sign in to the VPN in an external web browser, instead of in the built-in pop-up window, e.g. 'firefox', 'chrome', 'default', or the path to a web browser.
 Without a value, the default web browser of your desktop environment is used.
 Use this to have the web browser, and not 'ucsf-vpn', fill in the single sign-on form.
-At the end of the sign-in, the web browser asks to open 'GP Connect', which has to be confirmed, otherwise the sign-in never reaches the VPN client.
-As of 2026-08-14, the UCSF sign-on completes with
+At the end of the sign-in, the web browser asks to open the 'GP Connect' application, which has to be confirmed, because that is how the sign-in reaches the VPN client.
+Note, a web browser installed as a Snap, e.g. Ubuntu's /usr/bin/firefox, cannot open that application, and will therefore never complete the sign-in
-                  '--browser=chrome', but not with Firefox

 Flags:
  --verbose        More verbose output